Best Cars for £149 and less a Month - December 2025

 • 02

 If you're after space for your money, the Dacia Sandero simply gives you more car for your cash than any of its value-conscious rivals.
 Unlike tiny city cars, the Sandero is a proper small hatchback that's big enough for four adults and luggage.
-It may not be as well equipped as its rivals, and its interior feels pretty industrial, but the Sandero is good to drive and comfortable, too.
-Bag one from around £140 a month.
+It may not be as well equipped as its rivals, and it has a pretty industrial look in no-frills Essential trim, but the Sandero is good to drive and comfortable, too.
+This one was just over our £149 a month budget at the time of writing, but the customer deposit was on the small side.

 • Fuel type: Petrol